XiaolinSong5/kubernetes-craftsmen/README.md

 4. Deploy your image in your kubernetes cluster by applying the Kustomization:

    1. Make sure in `employee/k8s/deployment.yaml` the right image is set at the 'image' tag.
-   2. Make sure the right namespace is set in `employee/k8s/kustomization.yaml` (find your namespace by typing: `kubectl config get contexts`).
+   2. Make sure the right namespace is set in `employee/k8s/kustomization.yaml` (find your namespace by typing: `kubectl config get-contexts`).
    3. Finally, set your username in the ingress yaml.
    4. Now you should be ready to apply your first deployment!
       ```bash